bryceshen1/FIRST/.github/steps/1-understanding-semver.md

-# Step 1: Understanding Semantic Versioning
+# Step 1: Understanding semantic versioning

 Semantic Versioning (SemVer) is a versioning scheme that communicates meaning about the underlying changes in a release.
 It makes it easy for developers to understand the impact of upgrades.